b-around/jobs-autoscale-demo/README.md

 jobs-worker-w2z47   1/1           38s        2m8s
 ```

-10. Inspect the logs for each pod associated with the completed jobs to see the outputs of the prme or fibonacci calculations
+10. Inspect the logs for each pod associated with the completed jobs to see the outputs of the prime or Fibonacci calculations